wazuh/wazuh-documentation/source/learning-wazuh/build-lab/access-ec2-instances.rst

         :align: center
         :width: 75%

-- Select the newly created Elastic IP (which has no Instance yet).
+- Select the newly created Elastic IP address (which has no Instance yet).
 - Click on **[Actions]** and choose "Associate address".
 - Click on the empty *Instance* field select your EC2 instance (Wazuh Server, Linux Agent, Elastic Server, Windows Agent) to assign this
-  Elastic IP to it.
+  Elastic IP address to it.
-- Click on the empty *Private IP* field and pick the IP that pops up.
+- Click on the empty *Private IP* field and pick the IP address that pops up.
 There will only be one.
 - Click on **[Associate]**.